7 Major Steps People Took For Intersex Rights In 2017

 Intersex is a term applied to people born with variations of reproductive or sexual characteristics.
 Biological sex can’t neatly be divided into binary categories of “male” and “female,” and every year an estimated 1.7% of children in the world are born with variations in their sex characteristics.
 That’s roughly the same number of people who are born with red hair.

-Tragically, many children undergo traumatizing surgery to “normalize” them.
+Tragically, many children undergo traumatising surgery to “normalise” them.
 This is despite the fact that these interventions are often invasive, irreversible, and not performed for emergency reasons, and they are undertaken when the individuals are too young to participate in the decision.
 This “treatment” of intersex children is an unacceptable violation of their human rights and has to stop.

 Laura Carter is a researcher on sexual orientation and gender identity for Amnesty International.
 Find out more about Intersex Day of Solidarity at intersexday.org and follow #IntersexDayofSolidarity.